-ADVISORY: ART-011; eligibility for ENGL-095
+ADVISORY: ART-011; ENGL-100

-In this course students will learn to create sculptures with clay using various tools and techniques such as slab forming, pinching, coiling and carving.
+In this course, students will learn to create sculptures with clay using various tools and techniques such as slab forming, pinching, coiling and carving.
 Processes and tool use will be explained, demonstrated, and discussed in order to help students safely and successfully produce projects based on assigned problems and/or individualized creative plans.
 Students will improve their skills in representing the human figure and other subjects and will research and apply contemporary and historical examples and methods for creating ceramic sculpture.
 Students will learn and apply the vocabulary of the elements and principles of design, and ceramics vocabulary, to their projects.
-A mandatory material fee will be applied.
 May not be repeated.
 SC

+ART-063

-ART-063 Intermediate Ceramic Sculpture
+Intermediate Ceramic Sculpture

-ADVISORY: ART-011, ART-062, ART-064; eligibility for ENGL-095
+ADVISORY: ART-011, ART-062, ART-064; ENGL-100